jgitver/jgitver/README.md

       --useGitCommitTimestamp
                              add git commit timestamp as qualifier
-      --useLongFormat        activate long format usage -h, --help                 display usage
+      --useLongFormat        activate long format usage
+      --branchPolicyPattern=<branchPolicyPattern>
+                             regex to match a branch name
+      --branchPolicyTransformations=<branchPolicyTransformations>[,
+          <branchPolicyTransformations>...]
+                             transformations to apply to the
+                                 branchPolicyPattern match
+      --tagVersionPattern=<tagVersionPattern>
+                             set the pattern for when on annotated tag (PATTERN strategy)
+      --versionPattern=<versionPattern>
+                             set versionPattern (PATTERN strategy)

+  -h, --help                 display usage
   -V, --version              display version info
 ```

 You can find the latest executable file on [maven central](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22fr.brouillard.oss%22%20AND%20a%3A%22jgitver%22).

+`--tagVersionPattern` and `--versionPattern` were added in `0.12.0` and only apply when the PATTERN strategy is active.

+`--branchPolicyPattern` and `--branchPolicyTransformations` were also added in `0.12.0`.
+They are grouped arguments and pair up with each other to behave like the policy settings on the Maven and Gradle plugins.

 ### As a java library